cquiroz/play-emberjs/README.md

 # Changelog

+* version 1.2.0 Supports ember.js 1.2.0 and adds smarter caching to compile only templates that have changed
 * version 1.1.2 Supports ember.js 1.1.2 and play 2.2.x
 * version 1.0.0 Supports ember.js 1.0.0
 * version 0.6.0-SNAPSHOT Include support for ember.js 1.0 rc8